-Here, we look at the dangers of antifreeze poisoning in cats and how you can protect your cat against the dangers of antifreeze this winter.
+Many people are unaware of the dangers of antifreeze poisoning in their pets, particularly in cats.
+Here, we look at how you can protect your cat against the dangers of antifreeze this winter.

 Antifreeze Poisoning in Cats